 - Student Veterans serving in the Reserve or National Guard must attend Battle Assembly one weekend a month, and annual training for two weeks during the year.
 Training could fall anytime during the semester.
 This could affect the student’s ability to complete an assignment or study for an exam.
 Consider providing some flexibility with assignments, tests, or attendance policies, based on a particular situation.

-- Veterans and active-duty military personnel with special circumstances (e.g., upcoming deployments, drill requirements, disabilities) are welcome and encouraged to communicate these, in advance if possible, to the instructor.
-All military-connected students are encouraged to visit the Center of Excellence for Veteran Student Success, Campus Center, H-207.
+- Veterans and active-duty military personnel with special circumstances (e.g., upcoming deployments, drill requirements, disabilities) are welcome and encouraged to communicate these, in advance, if possible, to the instructor.

 For additional information, visit the by VA's College Toolkit.